 According to a document that is included in Arrian of Nicomedia's Indikê,note[Quoted here.]
 Hephaestion was born in the capital of ancient Macedonia, Pella.
 His father Amyntor must have been an important man, because his son was educated at the court of king Philip (360-336).
 The Greek name of Hephaestion's father suggests that he was one of the Greek mercenary leaders or intellectuals who came to Macedonia and received an honorable treatment.
 (The father of Alexander's admiral and friend Nearchus is another example.)

 When he was still young, Hephaestion met the crown prince Alexander.
 Although an explicit connection between Hephaestion and the famous Macedonian scientist and philosopher Aristotle of Stagira is not mentioned in our best sources, we may assume that Hephaestion, like Alexander, was educated by Aristotle, whose school at Mieza (below modern Naousa) was situated in one of the most beautiful and green parts of Macedonia.
-If we are to believe Diogenes Laertius, the author of an entertaining collection of Philosopher's lives, Aristotle published a collection of letters to Hephaestion, which suggests that the two wrote to each other during Alexander's Persian campaign.
+If we are to believe Diogenes Laertius, the author of several entertaining Lives of Eminent Philosophers, Aristotle published a collection of letters to Hephaestion,note[Diogenes Laertius, Lives of Eminent Philosophers 5.1.27.] which suggests that the two wrote to each other during Alexander's Persian campaign.
 However, Diogenes is not always a reliable author.